-Name Age Position J. Alan Barron 44 Chief Executive Officer and Chief Operating Officer Rick L. Wessel 46 President, Secretary and Treasurer R. Douglas Orr 44 Executive Vice President and Chief Financial Officer John C. Powell 50 Senior Vice President and Director of Information Technology
+Name Age Position J. Alan Barron 45 Chief Executive Officer and Chief Operating Officer Rick L. Wessel 47 President, Secretary and Treasurer R. Douglas Orr 45 Executive Vice President and Chief Financial Officer John C. Powell 51 Senior Vice President of Information Technology

 - J. Alan Barron joined the Company in January 1994 as its chief operating officer.
 Mr. Barron served as the chief operating officer from January 1994 to May 1998 and from January 2003 to the present.
-For the period from May 1998 to January 2003 Mr. Barron served as the president -pawn operations.
-Effective January 1, 2005, Mr. Barron was elected chief executive officer.
-Prior to joining the Company, Mr. Barron spent two years as chief financial officer for a nine-store privately held pawnshop chain.
-Prior to his employment as chief financial officer of this privately held pawnshop chain, Mr. Barron spent five years in the Fort Worth office of Price Waterhouse LLP. - R. Douglas Orr joined the Company in July 2002 as the vice president of finance.
-In January 2003, Mr. Orr was promoted to chief financial officer.
-Effective January 1, 2005, Mr. Orr was elected executive vice president and chief financial officer.
-Prior to joining the Company, Mr. Orr spent 14 years at Ray & Berndtson, a global executive search firm, where he served in a variety of management and financial roles including vice president of financial planning and analysis, vice president and controller and vice president of knowledge.
-Prior to his employment at Ray & Berndtson, Mr. Orr spent four years in the Fort Worth office of Price Waterhouse LLP. - John C. Powell served as a systems consultant to the Company from February 2002 through July 2002 and joined the Company on a full-time basis in August 2002.
-In January 2003, Mr. Powell was promoted to vice president of information technology.
-Effective January 1, 2005, Mr. Powell was elected senior vice president and director of information technology.
+Mr. Barron has served as chief executive officer since January 2005.
+For the period from May 1998 to January 2003 Mr. Barron served as the president pawn operations.
+Prior to joining the Company, Mr. Barron spent two years as chief financial officer for a nine-store, privately held pawnshop chain.
+Prior to that Mr. Barron spent five years with Price Waterhouse LLP. - R. Douglas Orr joined the Company in July 2002 as the vice president of finance.
+Since January 2003, Mr. Orr has served as chief financial officer, and since January 2005, Mr. Orr as served as executive vice president.
+Prior to joining the Company, Mr. Orr spent 14 years at Ray & Berndtson, a global executive search firm, where he served in senior executive and financial management roles.
+Prior to his employment at Ray & Berndtson, Mr. Orr spent four years with Price Waterhouse LLP. - John C. Powell served as a systems consultant to the Company from February 2002 through July 2002 and joined the Company on a full-time basis in August 2002.
+Since January 2003, Mr. Powell has served as vice president of information technology, and since January 2005, Mr. Powell has served as senior vice president of information technology.
 Prior to joining the Company, Mr. Powell spent 18 years with AMR/American Airlines as a senior system engineer and software architect and an additional two years in the same capacity with Sabre/EDS after its spin-off from AMR in March of 2000.